alainchiasson/redis-pod-test/README.md

 # Implementation details

-I will be trying to use a config map for the startup scripts so I do not need to build a new pod.
+The startup script for the `crashing-app` iscontainer in a config map file.
+This allows me to inject a stratup script into the standard redis container.